 414. Diagnosis of Reading Difficulties 3 credit hours.
 Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.
-Education 414 focuses on the skills and knowledge that classroom teachers need to be able to diagnose students' reading difficulties.
+This course focuses on the skills and knowledge that classroom teachers need to be able to diagnose students' reading difficulties.
 Reading strategies for struggling readers will be a component of this course.
 Additionally, the course will provide students with the opportunity to plan/implement a remedial program that is appropriate for a disabled reader.
 A case study approach will be used and students will receive ample opportunities to apply the skills learned.
-Prerequisites: 3.0 GPA, C- or higher in PSY 101, EDU 230, EIS 285.
-Preor Corequisite: EDU 344 or 350.
+Prerequisites: 2.85 GPA, C- or higher in PSY 101, EDU 230, EIS 285.
 (Fall, Spring)

-416. Seminar in Education 2 credit hours.
-Recitation: 2.
+416. Seminar in Student Teaching 3 credit hours.
+Recitation: 3.
 Laboratory: 0.
 Alternative Mode: 0.

-Designed to provide students the opportunity to discuss and reflect upon their experiences in students teaching as they assume the role of teacher and to integrate the principles of teaching with previous course work, clinical and field experiences.
-Focus will be upon sharing and problem solving in relation to issues including but not limited to, classroom management, professionalism, planning, instruction, organization, job procurement, and legal aspects.
-Research of related professional literature is included.
-There is an additional fee with this course.
-Prerequisites: 3.0 GPA, C- or higher in PSY 101 and whichever of the following courses apply to licensure area: EDUC 344, 345 (Early); 350, 360, 373, 375, 380, 390 (Middle); 366, 376, 386, 396 (AYA); MUS 373, 374 (Music).
-Taken concurrently with EDUC 426, 427, 428, 429 or 430.
-(Fall, Spring)
+This course is designed to help students integrate principles of teaching with previous coursework and field experiences and to discuss and reflect upon their experiences in student teaching as they assume the role of teacher.
+Effective strategies for building strong collegial relationships and resolving interpersonal conflicts are developed and discussed.
+Professional collaboration strategies such as team teaching and working with paraprofessionals and volunteers are explored.
+Preparation and submission of the edTPA is a central focus of the course.
+Sharing and problem-solving around classroom management, professionalism, planning, instruction, legal issues, and position procurement are also addressed.
+Prerequisites: 2.85 GPA, C- or higher in whichever of the following courses apply to licensure area: EDU 345 (Primary); 350, 360, 373, 380, 390 (Middle); 366, 376, 386, 396 (AYA); MUS 373, 374 (Music).
+Taken concurrently with EDU 426, 427, 428, 429 or 430.
+(Spring)